basho/basho_docs/source/languages/en/riak/dev/using/search.md

      -d'{"props":{"search_index":"famous"}}'
 ```

-### Security
+## Riak Search Security Setup

-Security is a new feature of Riak that lets an administrator limit
+[[Security|Authentication and Authorization]] is a new feature as of
-access to certain resources.
-In the case of search, your options are to
+Riak 2.0 that lets an administrator limit access to certain resources.
-limit administration of schemas or indexes (permission `search.admin`)
+In the case of search, your options are to limit administration of
-to certain users, and to limit querying (permission `search.query`) to
+schemas or indexes (the `search.admin` permission) to certain users, and
-any index or a specific one.
-The example below shows the various
+to limit querying (the `search.query` permission) to any index or to a
-options.
+specific index.
+The example below shows the various options.

 ```bash
 riak-admin security grant search.admin on schema to username